Eid cuisine: Eid-ul-Adha cuisines

 Eid-ul-Adha is the "Salty Eid" because a larger variety of dishes than those served during Eid-ul-Fitr are savoury, including beef or mutton depending on the animal slaughtered in the house.
 The presents offered to friends, relatives, and the poor of the society include the meat of the slaughtered animal.
 The fried liver of the animal is used as breakfast, and different dishes include different varieties of kebabs (boneless meat that has been mashed and fried or roasted), nihari, haleem, korma, curries and other varieties.
 Rice dishes, including different forms of pulao and biryani, are also very popular in South Asia.

 Kokoreç, which is made from intestines, may also be eaten in Turkey and other Balkan Muslim communities where it is very popular.

 Fatteh is another popular dish during Eid Al-Adha in Egypt; it's made from lamb meat or beef, rice, toasted pita bread, and topped with garlic tomato sauce.

+Uyghur households also prepare sangza for Eid Al-Adha.